In the market for the perfect fall moisturizer? Read on to learn what to look for depending on your skin type and goals.

 Humectants are the power player in the moisturizer world; rather than just filling in or sealing in moisture, they actually help produce moisture in the skin.
 Humectants attract moisture from the environment around you, and also help draw moisture out of the deeper layers of the skin to help hydrate the surface, its most vulnerable part.
 Essentially, humectants work to increase the water content in the skin itself.
 Some key humectants are hyaluronic acid, glycerin, and aloe vera.

 Because humectant agents are lightweight, they’re great for oily skin types, for use during the daytime and/or summer months, and in hydrating serums.

 For a humectant-rich product, try the The Plant Base Waterfall Moist Balanced Hyaluronic Acid 100.
-The ampoule contains no other ingredients aside from sodium hyaluronate, a form of hyaluronic acid that better penetrates the skin than other forms.
+The ampoule contains no other ingredients aside from sodium hyaluronate, a form of hyaluronic acid that better penetrates the skin than hyaluronic acid.
 It can be used before a moisturizer or on its own, depending on your skin’s needs.

 So if emollients smooth out the skin, and humectants attract moisture to the skin, what more could you need?
 Well the issue with moisture is that it’s easily lost from the skin, so you need ingredients to help seal everything in.
 This is where occlusive ingredients come in.

 Occlusives basically form a protective seal on the surface of the skin to help reduce moisture loss.
 They lock in all the hydration which is already present in your skin, as well as help your skin retain all the moisture it gained from your other steps (essences, serums, etc.).
 Beeswax, lecithin, and lanolin alcohol are all examples of occlusives.

 Since they can be heavier than the ingredients mentioned in the above categories and can in some cases cause breakouts for acne-prone skin types, they are best for dry skin and/or for nighttime use.